jackHotch/Boiler-Room/README.md

 ### Chris

 My name is Chris, I am a data science major senior at Eastern Michigan University.
 This is my last semester before graduation.
 In my spare time I enjoy going to the gym as well as playing board games with my friends.
-When it comes to coding my prefered language is Python and I mostly work with webscraping/api collection tools as well as visualisations using that information.
+When it comes to coding, my prefered language is Python and I mostly work with webscraping/api collection tools as well as visualisations using that information.

 ### Jack